nkambenhle/Tech_Celestials/README.md

 - View video submissions from students.
 - Stream or download videos for review.
 - Provide feedback via text comments.
-- Assign grades to videos.
+- Assign grades/marks to videos.

 Mobile Application (for Students)
 - Secure login for students.